FAQS

 What is recovered plasma?

 Recovered plasma is plasma that is taken from a whole blood donation, rather than collected from a plasma donor through plasmapheresis.
-Both source & recovered plasma are used to make plasma protein therapies.
+Recovered plasma, when not needed for transfusion or other purposes, is sometimes used to make plasma-derived medicines.

 Where is plasma collected?